ibm-cloud-architecture/terraform-openshift4-vmware/README.md

-# govc-openshift4-vmware
+# terraform-openshift4-vmware

 Deploy OpenShift 4.3 and later using static IP addresses for master and worker nodes.
-It will upload the OpenShift Bare Metal BIOS file and ignition files to a websever, and will create a bootable ISO for each node with static IP configuration and ignition parameters already set.
+Will create a helper node with a webserver to serve ignition files, haproxy for loadbalancing, and DNS for internal cluster name resolution.
+It will upload the OpenShift Bare Metal BIOS file and ignition files to the websever root, and will create a bootable ISO for each node with static IP configuration and ignition parameters already set.

 ## Prereqs

 1. [DNS](https://docs.openshift.com/container-platform/4.3/installing/installing_vsphere/installing-vsphere.html#installation-dns-user-infra_installing-vsphere) needs to be configured ahead of time
+    - If you're using the helper vm for internal DNS, the only external DNS entries required are:
+      - api.cluster_id.domain.com
+      - *.apps.cluster_id.domain.com
+    - Point both of those DNS A or CNAME records to the public IP address of the helper vm.

 2. [Loadbalancers](https://docs.openshift.com/container-platform/4.3/installing/installing_vsphere/installing-vsphere.html#installation-network-user-infra_installing-vsphere) need to be configured ahead of time
 3. An existing webserver that can serve files to the OpenShift nodes for ignition.